duykhanh471/myfitnesscal/README.md

 # myfitnesscal
-A simple yet precise BMI and TDEE calculator for you
+A simple yet precise BMI and TDEE calculator for you in Android